 Read our detailed technical blog about Smart Sync and the driver.

 You can opt-out of the system extension or driver if you wish to do so.
-However, you cannot use Smart Sync without enabling the system extension or driver.
+However, you cannot use Smart Sync without enabling the system extension or driver, unless you are using macOS 11 or higher.
+If you’re using macOS 11 or higher, you do not need to install the extension to use Smart Sync.

 How to opt out of the system extension for Dropbox Plus, Family, Professional, or Business accounts